-The Department's library contains the theses & dissertations produced by its MA & PhD Ling alumni, books on Austronesian languages donated by the American linguist, Isidore Dyen, Asian language books and references donated by various donors, and other materials that are for room-use only.
-It is currently located at Palma Hall Rm.
-400B.
+The Department's library contains the theses & dissertations produced by its MA & PhD Ling alumni, books on Austronesian languages donated by the American linguist Isidore Dyen, Asian language books and references donated by various donors, and other materials that are for room-use only.
+It is currently located in Palma Hall Room 400B.
 Inquiries about the Lingg Lib collection and services can be directed to library.linguistics.upd@up.edu.ph.